chrisbrasington/lastfm-googlemusic-playlist-generator/README.md

 Python script which generates a google-music playlist from a lastFM user's play history for a time range.
 Default time range is last month.
 Top songs are picked.
 Any lastFM user can be declared the source.

+User is asked to authenticate to both lastFM and googleMUSIC.

 ###last.fm api: [generate API Key](http://www.last.fm/api/account/create), [documentation](http://www.last.fm/api)
 #### pyLast
 [code.google.com/p/pylast/](https://code.google.com/p/pylast/)